joncamfield/joncamfield.com/_drafts/2025-10-02-digital-go-bag.md

 created: 2025-10-02
 ---

 I've been thinking a lot about a "digital go bag" concept, now that "go-bags" are in the [public narrative](https://www.npr.org/2025/05/07/nx-s1-5320173/budget-emergency-go-bag).
 What would it look like?
 What use cases would it focus on?

-I've settled on three guiding principles: Content, Community, and Connectivity.
+I've settled on three guiding principles: **Content**, **Community**, and **Connectivity**.

 # Content